quicwg/ops-drafts/draft-ietf-quic-manageability.md

 environment through which all traffic is filtered; a generalized architecture for separation of concerns in mitigation is given in
  {{?DOTS-ARCH=I-D.ietf-dots-architecture}}.

+On-path observation of the transport headers of packets can be used for DDoS mitigation against the infrastructure or against an endpoint can be detected and mitigated by characterising anomalous traffic.
+Other uses include support for security audits (e.g., verifying the compliance with ciphersuites); client and application fingerprinting for inventory; and to provide alerts for network intrusion detection and other next generation firewall functions.

-Key to successful DDoS mitigation is efficient classification of this traffic in the mitigation environment.
-Limited first-packet garbage detection as in
-{{sec-garbage}} and stateful tracking of QUIC traffic as in {{sec-stateful}}
+Efficient classification of this DDoS traffic in the mitigation environment is key to the success of this approach.
+Limited first-packet garbage detection as in {{sec-garbage}} and stateful tracking of QUIC traffic as in
-above may be useful during classification.
+{{sec-stateful}} above may be useful during classification.

 Note that the use of a connection ID to support connection migration renders 5-tuple based filtering insufficient and requires more state to be maintained by